+Change the last option to read Unknown, delete the word Indeterminable

+Node status is a required data field for IBC orders, but is not visible for DCIS orders.

 ER Status

 The Patient page includes a field to capture the Estrogen Receptor Status of the specimen being submitted.
 The four options are: